 - Others: Listening to upbeat music, Exposing yourself to inspirational materials, NLP techniques, etc

-These actions are efficacious because they give you a self-confidence boost almost immediately after you do them.
-However, the effects are rarely long-lasting – you need to repeatedly remind yourself to do them, unless you have permanently conditioned yourself to do that.
+These actions are efficacious because they give you a confidence boost almost immediately after you do them.
+However, the effects are rarely long-lasting — you need to repeatedly remind yourself to do them, otherwise their results will dissipate over time.

 2. Acquiring Symbols Of Worth